shawna-p/mysterious-messenger/docs/_build/html/_sources/Beginners-Guide.rst.txt

 Next Steps
 ===========

-Since many things in the game build off of chatrooms, you should look at the documentation on :ref:`Chatrooms`.
+Since many things in the game build off of chatrooms, you should look at the documentation on :ref:`Chatrooms Topic`.
 You should also look at the code for some of the chatrooms and other features included on Tutorial Day, such as ``tutorial_5_coffee.rpy`` and ``tutorial_6_meeting.rpy``, as they have many notes included explaining the various features you will see when you play through those chatrooms.

 Once you're comfortable writing and modifying chatrooms, you can look into adding :ref:`Text Messages`, then :ref:`Phone Calls`, and finally :ref:`Emails`.
 You should also look at :ref:`Setting up a Route` for more information on setting up a full route with plot branches and a party.
 Good luck!